cea-trust-platform/trust-documentation/doc/source/srcs/quick_start.md

 ### Probes and parameters

 Let us now play with the data file, that drives the simulations.
-For more details regarding `.data` files go to the [TRUST user guide](../_srcs_processed/user_guide/data.rst).
+For more details regarding `.data` files go to the [](user_guide/physics_data/data.md).

 First, edit the data file `Obstacle.data` and set the time step to 0.004s:
 ```